 We're not 100 percent sure how animals detect the magnetic field, but small particles of a magnetic mineral called magnetite have been found in the brains of some species.
 Those particles may be reacting to the magnetic field and activating nerves in such a way as to send orientation information to the animal's brain.

-If you'd like to learn more about animal migration and other topics like it, you might be interested in the links on the next page.
+If you'd like to learn more about animal migration and other topics like it, you might be interested in the links below.